waynodiablo/Oystercard/pills/cucumber.md

 end
 ```

-See how Cucumber saw the string in quotes in `Then I should see...`and turned him into an argument in the pipes?
-And how the `expect` step is just the same as in Rspec?
-Pretty cool.
+See how Cucumber saw the string in quotes in `Then I should see...`and turned
+him into an argument in the pipes?
+And how the `expect` step is just the same as
+in Rspec?
+That's because Cucumber automatically loads up all the Rspec
+expectation definitions.
+So if you know how to `expect` something in Rspec, you
+know how to expect it in Cucumber.

 Now when we run cucumber we get: